stefans71/wordpress-mcp-server/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+By contributing to this project, you agree to abide by its terms.